desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 DNSSEC bootstrapping is just one application of the generic signaling mechanism specified in this document.
-Other applications might arise in the future, such as publication of API endpoints for third-party interaction with the DNS operator or of other operational metadata which the DNS operator likes to publish.
+Other applications might arise in the future, such as publishing operational metadata or auxiliary information which the DNS operator likes to make known (e.g., API endpoints for third-party interaction).

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033], [@!RFC4034], [@!RFC4035], [@RFC6781], [@!RFC7344], and [@!RFC8078].